drewgingerich/homelab/docs/architecture/decisions/0002-build-a-media-server.md

 ## Decision

-I will build a server from scratch, and run it at home.
+I will build a home server for storing media and running self-hosted services.

 ## Consequences

-I will have a place to store and acess my media, and to install self-hosted software.
+I will have a place to store and access my media, and to install self-hosted services.

 I will spend money up-front to build the server, and subsequently avoid monthly VPS hosting expenses.